flowscripter/docs/design/domain-model-concepts.md

 ### Runtime

-The core runtime is exposed via a Javascript API executed within
+The core runtime is executed within:

-- a NodeJS runtime where usage is via a single binary executable CLI.
-The CLI also provides a REPL scripting environment and running in agent mode to expose a REST API.
+- A NodeJS runtime where usage is via a single binary executable CLI.
+The CLI provides a REPL scripting environment and supports running in agent mode to expose a REST API.
-- a browser web worker and WASM based runtime where usage is via a workbench web app.
+- A browser web worker and WASM based runtime where usage is via a workbench web app.

 ### Flow Based Processing

 The core runtime provides a generic flow based processing framework (as well as data stores, registries etc.)

-It supports passing items of data of any payload type e.g. packet, frame between operators e.g. codecs over any kind of link e.g. in process, shared memory, UDP.
+It supports passing items of data of any payload type (e.g. packet, frame) between operators (e.g. codecs) over any kind of link (e.g. in process, shared memory, UDP).

-The flows of data between operators support concepts of live/real-time data, stream control items e.g. EOS and semantic items e.g. machine vision results.
+The flows of data between operators support concepts of live/real-time data, stream control items (e.g. EOS) and semantic items (e.g. machine vision results).

 The links between operators support operating with blocking, leaky or back-pressure semantics.

-Processing graph supports callbacks to allow for flexible dynamic behaviour of processing as the data flows change e.g. new flows added.
+The processing graph supports callbacks to allow for flexible dynamic behaviour of processing as the data flows change (e.g. new flow added).

-At the core all media is read and written using streams, but with the usage of stream attributes e.g. seekable, it is possible to expose efficient access if the underlying storage allows.
+At the core, all items are read and written using streams, but with the usage of stream attributes (e.g. seekable), it is possible to expose efficient access if the underlying storage allows.

-Useful 3rd-party tools e.g. ffmpeg can be utilised via extension plugins which explicitly wrap specific functionality as operators.
+Useful 3rd-party tools (e.g. ffmpeg) can be utilised via extension plugins which explicitly wrap specific functionality as operators.

 Flow based processing logic can be performed: